AL-SAFWAN/tms/README.md

 - **Authentication State & Navigation**: The React app dynamically updates its UI and navigational options based on the user's authentication state, enhancing user experience and security while maintaining navigation state during token expiration.
 - **RBAC UI**: Leveraging the roles encoded in the JWT, my React app controls access to different components and routes, ensuring users only interact with parts of the application relevant to their roles.

+## Validation Backend to Frontend - My Approach (dual-layered validation)

+- **Backend: FastAPI with Pydantic Validation**
+    - **Pydantic Models** - I use Pydantic models to define the expected data structure for incoming requests.
+This includes specifying types for each field and any additional validation requirements, such as minimum lengths or regex patterns for fields.
+    - **Email Validation** - common validation requirement is verifying email formats.
+Pydantic allows for straightforward email validation using `EmailStr` in model definitions.
+This ensures that any email data conforms to a valid format before any processing occurs.
+    - **Error Handling** - Automatic Responses, When a request fails validation, FastAPI automatically returns a detailed error response.
+This includes which fields failed validation and why, making it easier for frontend developers to display appropriate feedback to users.

+- **Frontend: React with Yup and Formik**
+    - **Formik for Form Management** - I use Formik to handle form state in React.
+It abstracts away the boilerplate for managing form inputs, submissions, and validations, making the process more straightforward.
+    - **Yup for Schema Validation** - Coupled with Formik, I employ Yup to define validation schemas for my forms.
+This includes specifying requirements for fields, such as required fields, string lengths, and custom validations like regex patterns for emails.
+    - **Integrating Yup with Formik**- Formik’s integration with Yup allows for validations to run automatically on form submission and field changes.
+If validations fail, Formik makes error messages available to be displayed in the UI, offering immediate feedback to the user.
+    - **User Feedback** - The combination of Yup and Formik provides users with immediate feedback on validation errors.
+This includes highlighting fields that require attention and displaying error messages defined in the Yup schema, improving the overall user experience.

+In my project, the combination of FastAPI with Pydantic on the backend and React with Yup and Formik on the frontend forms a robust validation framework.
+This ensures that data integrity is maintained from the point of input in the UI to the backend processing.
+It not only safeguards against invalid data but also enhances user interaction by providing clear, immediate validation feedback.

+## Notifications and Confirmations - Enhancing UX in My Application

+- **Notifications via Redux Middleware and RTK Query**
+    - **Middleware Integration**: I have integrated Redux middleware with RTK Query to intercept all outgoing requests.
+This setup allows me to listen to the lifecycle of each request, particularly focusing on their completion status.
+    - **Status Code Handling**: Based on the response status code from each request, the middleware decides when to trigger a notification.
+For instance, a successful operation (e.g., status code 200) results in a success notification, whereas an error (e.g., status code 400 or 500) triggers an error notification to the user.
+    - **Popup Notifications**: Upon determining the type of notification, a popup is dynamically generated to inform the user.
+This approach ensures that users are always aware of the outcomes of their actions, enhancing the overall user experience.

+- **Confirmations for Deletions with a Reusable React Component**
+    - **Reusable Component Design**:To handle deletions, I've designed a reusable React component that encapsulates the confirmation logic.
+This component is designed to be easily integrated wherever a confirmation for deletion is required, maintaining consistency across the UI.
+    - **Popup Confirmation UI**: When a user initiates a delete action, instead of immediately executing the deletion, the component renders a confirmation popup in the UI.
+This ensures that users have a chance to review their decision, preventing accidental deletions.
+    - **Action on Confirmation**: The actual deletion action is only dispatched if the user confirms the deletion by clicking the 'Yes' button in the popup.
+This design pattern not only enhances the safety of user data but also contributes to a more intentional and user-friendly interface.

+By integrating notifications through Redux middleware with RTK Query and employing a reusable component for deletion confirmations, my application provides timely feedback and ensures user actions are deliberate.
+This setup not only improves the application's interactivity and responsiveness but also safeguards against potential user errors, making the user experience as intuitive and seamless as possible.

 # TMS Entiry Relationship Diagram
 ```mermaid
 erDiagram